tdorado/ss-final/README.md

 Make sure to set Java 17 as your default Java Development Kit.

 Also, ensure to have the Python dependencies installed.
-Navigate to the `post-processing` folder in the project and install the required Python packages with:
+To install execute:

 ```
-pip install -r requirements.txt
+pip install -r post-processing/requirements.txt
 ```

 ## How to Build the Project